MattGaarder/moovie-project/matt-notes/notes.md

 30. Create logic in JS that states if #movie-view.length > 1 change the width of the details p elements (width larger)

-Things to do on last day and I'm happy: Remove button on discover div, Media queries better and for phone, logic for discover div children, rotten score in discover div.
+Things to do on last day and I'm happy: Remove button on discover div, Media queries better and for phone, logic for discover div children (should also write logic for the margin-top of #theLists divs), rotten score in discover div.